mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 })
 ```

-The important part of this error message is
+The important part of this error message is:

 > Object literal may only specify known properties, and 'color' does not exist in type &lt;the type the function expects&gt;